Table of Contents

 • one hot water meter per apartment

-• one thermal energy meter at the boiler output to measure total consumption and deduce the share for common areas
+• one thermal energy meter at the boiler outlet to measure total consumption and deduce the share for common areas

-• one thermal energy meter at the inlet of the water heater to measure the energy required for hot water production
+• one thermal energy meter at the entrance of the water heater to measure the energy needed for hot water production

-If it is desired to fairly distribute the costs of water consumption and treatment, a cold water meter is installed for each apartment as well as for common areas (laundry room, irrigation, etc.).
+If it is desired to fairly distribute the costs of water consumption and purification, a cold water meter is installed for each apartment as well as for common areas (laundry room, irrigation, etc.).

-The way the meters are connected impacts how the billing statements are generated afterwards.
+The way the meters are connected impacts how the billing is subsequently carried out.
 See below.

 The diagrams below also apply to other types of boilers than a heat pump (wood, gas, etc.).

-Scenario A: A general meter at the boiler output, a meter for hot water production, and a meter for each apartment.
+Scenario A: A main meter at the boiler outlet, a meter for hot water production, and a meter for each apartment.

-This is the correct diagram as recommended by the official guidelines.
+This is the correct diagram as recommended by official guidelines.

 Consequence for distribution: